dzimchuk/experimental-tools/README.md

 ![Type and file name analyzer](art/GeneralOptions.png)

-### Update file name to match type name (and vice versa)
+### Analyze if type name matches file name

-Analyzes if a top level type name does not match the name of the file where it is declared and displays a warning.
+Analyzes if a top level type name matches the name of the file where it is declared and displays a warning if not.

 ![Type and file name analyzer](art/TypeAndDocumentNameAnalyzer.png)

 It also offers to either rename the type to match the file name or rename the file to match the type name.

 ![Type and file name analyzer](art/TypeAndDocumentNameCodeFix.png)

+Visual Studio 2017 and up provide code refactorings to rename the type or the file name to match each other out of the box.

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md)